 Who We Are

-He contributes weekly to one of Canada’s largest websites, Sympatico.ca, and also does a weekly feature on Canada’s CTV News Channel, where he offers his unique take on the stories that have been making news.
+He contributes multiple parenting columns weekly to one of Canada’s largest websites, TheLoop.ca, and can also be seen a few times a week on Canada’s CTV News Channel, where he offers his unique take on the stories that have been making news.

-Neil lives in Toronto, where he holds down two other jobs that don’t exactly work on a resume: husband and father.
+Neil lives in Toronto, where he’s currently working on his first book about fatherhood, is in the late stages of development for a television series, and also holds down two other jobs that don’t have a traditional spot on a resume: husband and father.

 She has the unique ability to distill complex health concepts into simple, savvy steps to improve lifestyle choices.
 Because she wants to have it all too, she gets to the point with humour and truth.
 In social media, she is an active tweeter @theresaalbert and her personal website holds many more tips, recipes and ideas at My Friend In Food.